 The Art of Pain Management

-When she was 27, her orthopedic surgeon told her she would be in a wheelchair by the age of 35.
-When she was in junior high, her art teacher told her she would do better to focus on her studies, and that she just wasn’t an artist.
+When she was 27, Patty Kruger’s orthopedic surgeon told her she would be in a wheelchair by the age of 35.
+When she was in junior high, her art teacher told her she would do better to focus on her studies and that she just wasn’t an artist.
 Today, Kruger is an award-winning artist and a walking optimist.
 No matter her pain, her attitude is not one of a quitter, and she urges other pain patients to adopt the same attitude.